SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 Answer the following questions in your proposal:

 * What do you want to achieve?

-* What excites you about this project?
+What excites you about this project?
 Why did you choose it?

-* What qualifications do you have to implement your idea?

-    For example, if you are implementing solvers for partial differential equations, what courses have you taken or books have you read on PDEs?
-    Why are you suited to work on this project?
+* Why are you suited to work on this project?

 * What have other people done on this idea?
 Has it been implemented before?